SCIInstitute/ShapeWorks/docs/getting-started/interfaces.md

 ## ShapeWorks Command

 ShapeWorks consists of a set of independent command line tools for preprocessing binary segmentations and surface meshes ([Groom](../workflow/groom.md)) and computing landmark-based shape models ([Optimize](../workflow/optimize.md)).
-It also includes an interactive user interface called [ShapeWorksStudio](#shapeworksstudio) to analyze and visualize the optimized shape models ([Analyze](../workflow/analyze.md)).
+It also includes an interactive user interface called [ShapeWorks Studio](#shapeworksstudio) to analyze and visualize the optimized shape models ([Analyze](../workflow/analyze.md)).

 We are consolidating these tools into a [single, reusable API](../new/shapeworks-command.md) that is shared across different computational libraries in ShapeWorks, and a standalone `shapeworks` command.
 Visit [ShapeWorks Command](../new/shapeworks-command.md) for an illustrative example.